oddhill/worksample-backend-api/README.md

 choice.
 You are free to use an API specification you feel comfortable working with but an API built on a REST specification or GraphQL is preferred.

+The API should be built in a way that seperate responsibilities e.g. a controller should not fetch data from the database.

 The finished work sample should have a readme describing how to get the API up and running.